-Shelaine Maxfield, Board Chair and President
+Shelaine Maxfield, Founder, President, and Board Chair

-Shelaine actively presents on both national and international stages with a focus on the hope and healing that are possible for survivors of sexual abuse; and a call to prevent abuse.
-Shelaine believes one key to scaling societal change is through awareness.
+Shelaine actively presents on both national and international stages with a focus on the hope and healing that are possible for survivors of child sexual abuse; and a call to prevent abuse.
+She believes one key to scaling societal change is through awareness.
 Hence, she enjoys opportunities to educate about the epidemic of sexual abuse and the importance of supporting survivors.

 Chris Yadon, Executive Director